 Dog Paw Yeast Infection Home Remedy

 While you’ll need your vet’s help to both identify and treat a yeast infection on dog paws, you can do a few things to help prevent them from occurring and accelerate the healing process.

-Consider the following six home remedies for a yeast infection on dogs' paws:
+Consider the following six home remedies for a yeast infection on your dog’s paws:

 Yeast loves damp, moist crevices, and your dog’s wet paws can provide exactly these types of conditions.
 This can be especially problematic if his paws are allowed to remain wet for long periods of time.
 Just be sure to dry your dog’s feet thoroughly after baths or walks in the rain.

 Carbohydrate-packed dog foods may contribute to problems with yeast, as this increases the availability of food to the tiny organisms.
-Additionally, some foods can trigger food allergies, which can lead to yeast infections if not addressed promptly (be sure to check out our guide to the best foods for dogs with allergies here.)
+Additionally, some foods can trigger food allergies, which can lead to yeast infections if not addressed promptly (be sure to check out our guide to the best dog food for yeast infections).

 You can clean your dog’s feet in the bathtub with a little soap and water (just be sure to dry them thoroughly once you’re done), but it is usually easier to use dog wipes that are designed to eliminate yeasts and bacteria.

 RELATED: 10 Best Dog Boots for Large Dogs